 Attending screenings using leftover seats

 Another opportunity is to check the Cinéma de la Plage.
 I’ve seen quite a few films here, and I think it’s a fun event.
 A giant screen is placed on the beach close to the Palais and shows a broad selection of art-house films and old classics.
 Tickets are available from the Cannes Tourist Office on the day.
-Lastly, look out for Cannes in a Van, a British outfit that sometimes screens short films, trailers and music videos from a van that is parked on the Croisette.

 Having a badge, I have never had to go through most of this process.
 So I’m hoping that someone with more experience will chip in with some useful information.
 Good luck!

 Link: Cannes Cinema (for the Cinéphile badge).

 Michael Leahy has attended the Cannes Film festival as well as other Cannes events on many occasions over the past 20 year.
 He is also the author of the Cannes Starter Guide.